flink-extended/flink-scala-api/README.md

 * slower serialization type due to frequent Kryo fallback
 * larger savepoint size (again, due to Kryo)

+### Closure cleaner from Spark 3.x

+Flink historically used quite an old forked version of the ClosureCleaner for scala lambdas, which has some minor compatibility issues with Java 17 and Scala 2.13+.
+This project uses a more recent version, hopefully with less compatibility issues.

 ### No Legacy DataSet API

 Sorry, but it's already deprecated and as a community project we have no resources to support it.
 If you need it,